The image of executives is male

 Thus, according to this approach of executive categorization, it is not so much the objective qualities as the leader but cognitive processes of perception that determine how individuals respond to a (potential) leadership.

 Several papers consistently and repeatedly show that leadership prototypes are more masculine.
 For example, in a study by Offermann et al., Subjects find aspects of masculinity explicit as leadership prototypes.

 In addition, Johnson and colleagues demonstrated that a total of eight leadership prototypic factors identified by Offermann and colleagues were clearly attributed to men, while only one dimension was more strongly associated with women.

 Socially and historically characterized

-The remaining four dimensions were used equally to describe male and female leaders.
-These results line up in various other findings in which the leadership role is defined by males rather male.
+The remaining four dimensions were used to describe male and female managers alike.
+These results are in line with various other findings, in which the leadership role is defined by test persons rather male.

 For many centuries, leadership positions have traditionally been clothed by men and the connection between man and Guide thus firmly anchoring both in the personal and in the social leadership prototype, the results described above are hardly surprising.

 While modern developments in gender mainstreaming and gender equality policy may have had an impact on this, it is likely to be more long-term as gender role models have generally proved to be very resilient to change.

 The think-manager-think-male phenomenon, which Virginia E. Schein made known in 1996, can still be found in current studies.